Reading Time: 4 minutes

 President Trump left the White House in what the mainstream media tried to say was a “lonely trip.”
 Apparently, they forgot the over 70 million people that voted for Trump and many still support him.

-Jared Dyson is the Editor-in-Chief at The Liberty Loft and host of The Jared Dyson Show.
+JD Washington is the Editor-in-Chief at The Liberty Loft and host of The JD Washington Show.
 Be sure to subscribe to The Liberty Loft’s daily newsletter.
 If you enjoy our content, please consider donating to support The Liberty Loft so we can continue to deliver great content.